Is Valencia Worth Visiting? Pros, Cons & Top Tips (2025)

 Cons – Things to Consider When Visiting Valencia

-2. Crowds During Festivals
+4. Tourist Crowds Are Growing, Especially During Festivals

 When to Visit Valencia